MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 > - **Manage releases**: Use deployment slots to manage releases effectively.
 You can deploy your application to a slot, perform testing, and validate its functionality.
 After verification, you can seamlessly move the app to production.
 This process doesn't incur extra costs because the slot runs in the same virtual machine (VM) environment as the production instance.
 >
+>    We highly recommend using Swap with Preview  (multi-phase swap).
+Swap with Preview allows you to test the app in your staging slots against your production settings and also warm up the app.
+After doing your tests and warming up all the necessary paths, you can then complete the swap and the app will start receiving production traffic without restarting.
+This has a high impact on your app’s availability & performance.
+>
 > - **Run automated tests**: Before you promote a release of your web app, thoroughly test its performance, functionality, and integration with other components.
 Use [Azure Load Testing](/azure/load-testing/overview-what-is-azure-load-testing), which integrates with Apache JMeter, a popular tool for performance testing.
 Explore automated tools for other types of testing, such as Phantom for functional testing.
+>
+> - **Automate deployments**: Use CI/CD pipelines with Azure DevOps or GitHub Actions to automate deployments and reduce manual effort [Continuous deployment to Azure App Service](/azure/app-service/deploy-continuous-deployment).
 >
 > - **Deploy immutable units**: Implement the [Deployment Stamps pattern](/azure/architecture/patterns/deployment-stamp) to compartmentalize App Service into an immutable stamp.
 App Service supports the use of containers, which are inherently immutable.
 Consider [custom containers](/azure/app-service/configure-custom-container) for your App Service web app.
 >
 >    Each stamp represents a self-contained unit that you can quickly scale out or scale in.
 Units that are based on this stamp are temporary and stateless.
 Stateless design simplifies operations and maintenance.
 This approach is ideal for mission-critical applications.
 For an example, see [Mission-critical baseline with App Service](/azure/architecture/guide/networking/global-web-applications/mission-critical-app-service).